Anthony-Vuong/TactBot/README.md

 ✔️04/15/2021: The following link will help in a huge in milestone on the project.
 Thank you Electrofun!
 Here is link:  [link](https://www.youtube.com/watch?v=NddZnd95cyE)

+✔️05/24/2021: New route taken to control RPI4 through Android App and Bluetooth: Android App -> Bluetooth -> HC06 -> RPI4; SUCCESS with new approach - Able to send messages from App to RPI4!